 Understanding Trust Distribution Resolutions

-On the other hand, if the trustee makes a valid resolution before 30 June, the trust can distribute the income and capital gains to the beneficiaries, who will be taxed at their individual marginal tax rate.
+However, if the trustee makes a valid resolution before 30 June, the trust can distribute the income and capital gains to the beneficiaries, who will be taxed at their individual marginal tax rate.
 This can result in significant tax savings for the beneficiaries and the trust.

-The laws surrounding the establishment and operation of discretionary trusts in Australia vary depending on the state or territory.
 To make sure that your discretionary trust is set up and managed properly, it’s important to seek professional advice that is tailored to your individual circumstances.

 The trustee’s decisions are recorded in the distribution resolution for each income year, which needs to be carefully prepared to deal with things like: